adonisjs/legacy.adonisjs.com/docs/docs/guides/01-basics/02-http/10-middleware.md

 touch contracts/request.ts
 ```

 Open the newly created file and paste the following code snippet inside it.
-After that, Typescript will stop complaining.
+After that, TypeScript will stop complaining.

 ```ts
 declare module '@ioc:Adonis/Core/Request' {